Will the Nets cover the spread vs. the Celtics? Promo Codes, Betting Trends, Records ATS

 Nets vs. Celtics: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Brooklyn Nets (3-2) will look to build on a three-game winning streak when they host the Boston Celtics (4-0) at 8:00 PM ET on Saturday, November 4, 2023 as 9.5-point underdogs.
-The Celtics have won four games in a row.
-The point total for the matchup is set at 230.5.
+The Brooklyn Nets (4-4) are heavy underdogs (-10.5) as they look to build on a three-game road win streak when they take on the Boston Celtics (5-2) on Friday, November 10, 2023 at TD Garden.
+The game airs at 7:30 PM ET on ESPN, NBCS-BOS, and YES.
+The point total is 224.5 in the matchup.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!